stanford-crfm/helm/docs/run_entries.md

 `mmlu:subject=anatomy,model=openai/gpt2`

-A catalog of all run spec functions's' parameters will be added to the documentation in the future.
+A catalog of all run spec functions' parameters will be added to the documentation in the future.
 For now, the best way to find the run spec function parameters would be to inspect the function definition in the Python modules `helm.benchmark.run_specs.*_run_specs` for the run spec function in question.

 ### Run expanders

 Run expanders are functions that modify how evaluation runs work.
 Concretely, a run expander operates on a configuration of an evaluation run (a `RunSpec`) and produces zero, one or multiple evaluation runs configurations with modified configurations (`RunSpecs`).

 Run expanders are an advanced topic.
 For most use cases, the only run expander that you will need to use is the `model` run expander.
 The `model=openai/gpt2` argument pair in the run entry indicates that the evaluation run should use the `openai/gpt2` model.
-More explanation will be added to the documentation in the future.
+More explanation may be added to the documentation in the future.

 ### Run entry naming